July 2010

 Social Capitalism: Meet The New Intangibles

-Today, land, labor, and capital make up the tangible assets allocated by entrepreneurs in the production of all products and service.
-Meanwhile, Social Capital, Creative Capital, and Intellectual Capital of people and communities are called intangible assets.
-As soon as you leave the Corporation, this condition reverses.
-What if the new generation of corporations were built on this reversal?
+Today, land, labor, and capital make up the “Tangible” assets allocated by entrepreneurs in the production of all products and service.
+Meanwhile, Social Capital, Creative Capital, and Intellectual Capital of people and communities are called “Intangible Assets” on the corporate balance sheet.

 What is Social Capitalism?